thibaultduponchelle/q2a-ckeditor-latex/README.md

 ## :rainbow: Demo

-When you go to post a question you will have this new WYSIWYG editor with an **Sigma** in the toolbar (+ various other plugins selected by me) :
+When you go to post a question you will have this new WYSIWYG editor with an **Sigma** in the toolbar (+ various other plugins selected by me):

 ![](screenies/editor.png)

-When you click on the **Sigma** button you will have a popup and you can start editing **Math Formulas** with a visual feedback :
+When you click on the **Sigma** button you will have a popup and you can start editing **Math Formulas** with a visual feedback:

 ![](screenies/editmath.png)